310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Chiaki %}
-What?!
+What!?
 I'm the victim here, but you're talking to me like I'm the one who did something wrong!

 But you're right!
 I should be listening to what my doctor says!
 {% endbubble %}